 Charcoal is an effective material to develop boldness and speed in your drawing.
 This medium is extremely versatile and flexible.

-The range of contrast you can achieve in charcoal is unrivalled, and there is no limit to the kinds of marks you can make.
-There are a strength and body to charcoal that will never be present in pencil, which as a medium is inherently more grey and weaker in tone.
+The range of contrast you can achieve in charcoal is unrivaled, and there is no limit to the kinds of marks you can make.
+There is a strength and body to charcoal that will never be present in pencil or graphite, which as a medium is inherently more grey and weaker in tone.

 Charcoal drawings stand on their own as an independent artistic genre but the medium is also used in a supporting role to establish the under-drawing for oil or acrylic paintings.